Chadar Trek

 Passport and Permit:

 Visitors to Leh do not need a visa, however, if traveling overland, all visitors must register at Dras, Rumtse and Serchu.
 Those who are flying register themselves at the airport.
-Visitors must obtain permission from the District Magistrate in Leh through travel agencies for restricted locations such as Tsomoriri, Tsokar and Pangong Lakes, Dhahanu, and Nubra Valley.
+Visitors must have a trekking permission from the District Magistrate in Leh through travel agencies for restricted locations such as Tsomoriri, Tsokar and Pangong Lakes, Dhahanu, and Nubra Valley.

 This enormous natural reserve is recognised for towering mountains, vast glaciers, and wildlife while encompasses the backbone of adventurous activities in the region.
 The glacier-carved valleys of Leh feature peaceful lakes, glistening under the jagged peaks of the magnificent Ladakh range.
 One such trip is the risk-taking Chadar Journey in the Zanskar Valley.
 Packed with doses of adrenaline and spine-tingling winds, this trek will undoubtedly offer you a taste of living life on the edge.